KIshiharaHCI/Cyberzul/web/DailyLog.md

 - spagetti code.
 Instead of having one person who is responsible for his classes, we have many people writing multiple methods in every class.
 That way, we have redundant methods, that almost do the same.
 We also have methods that are not used in the way that they were intended to use.
 This makes the work tedious and slow.

+_Marco_

+Q1:
+- implement restart() functionality
+- fix bug in AI method when more than one player defeats and we have four players
+- merge AI to main manually
+- make view use the interface
+- code improvements in model method
+- fix bug that next round did not start by the player with the SPM

+Q2:
+- fix Build process in main branche
+- fix 454 Checkstyle errors (all in model and controller)

+Q3:
+- Logger

+**11. July, 2022**

+_Marco_

+Q1:
+- fix Build process in main branch
+- fix 454 Checkstyle errors (all in model and controller)

+Q2:
+- fix SpotBugs in Main branch
+- create new issues

+Q3:
+- Logger